submission001/anonymoussubmission_automl/README.md

-# Code of Anonymous KDD 2021 Submission
+# Code of Anonymous Submission

 ## Install the Benchmark Suite